i-christian/fileShare/README.md

 # 📁 fileShare API — Modern File Management Backend

 fileShare API is a **backend service** built with **Go**, providing secure, scalable, and performant file management.
-It exposes a **RESTful JSON API** that handles authentication, file uploads, sharing, and background processing — designed for integration with any frontend (web, mobile, CLI, etc.).
+It exposes a **RESTful JSON API** that handles authentication, file uploads, downloads, and background processing — designed for integration with any frontend (web, mobile, CLI, etc.).

 ---